BofA Securities slashes price target on The Charles Schwab Corporation [SCHW] – find out why.

 BofA Securities have made an estimate for The Charles Schwab Corporation shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on January 19, 2023.
 The new note on the price target was released on January 04, 2023, representing the official price target for The Charles Schwab Corporation stock.
 Previously, the target price had yet another raise to $84, while Credit Suisse analysts kept a Neutral rating on SCHW stock.

-The Charles Schwab Corporation [SCHW] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.65.
-With this latest performance, SCHW shares gained by 3.73% in over the last four-week period, additionally plugging by 8.18% over the last 6 months – not to mention a drop of -7.11% in the past year of trading.
+The Charles Schwab Corporation [SCHW] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.04.
+With this latest performance, SCHW shares dropped by -0.22% in over the last four-week period, additionally plugging by 5.24% over the last 6 months – not to mention a drop of -5.34% in the past year of trading.

 Return on Equity for this stock inclined to 15.47, with Return on Assets sitting at 1.18.